 Joey Maas is a prolific neo pop artist based in Palm Springs, California.
-His painting style is self-taught and grew out of a desire to create unique portraits to decorate his home in a new city.

 Joey Maas’ work has appeared on local and national television programs such as Ghost Adventures, KTLA CW News, Los Angeles, and KCAL CBS News, Los Angeles, as well as a solo exhibit for the red carpet premiere of House At The End Of The Drive (2013)